vv9k/wutag/README.md

 - '0x111111'
 ```

-## Persistance

-This tool uses extra attributes also known as *xattrs* to store metadata so it might not work on certain filesystems.
-A thing to keep in mind is that most transfer tools require opt-in flag to transfer xattrs like `rsync` with option `-X`, `--xattrs` or `cp` with `--preserve=xattr` while `mv` preserves xattrs by default.

-Adding aliases in your `.bashrc` like `alias cp="cp --preserve=xattr"` might help avoiding accidental removal of tags.

-GUI file managers seem to support them by default, only tested with `nautilus`, `Thunar` and `Dolphin` though so mileage may vary.

-Support for Windows will be added through NTFS data streams which offer access to extended attributes.
-I haven't yet tested if they can be preserved while transfering to other filesystems.

-MacOS and Linux should work out of the box.

 ## Tab completion

 To get tab completion use `wutag print-completions <shell> > /path/to/completions/dir/...` to enable it in your favourite shell.